Qiskit/qiskit-ibm-runtime/README.md

 print(f"Job result is {job.result().values}")
 ```

-This code batches together 50 parameters to be executed in a single job and if a user wanted to find the `theta` which optimized the observable they could plot and observed it occurs at `theta=np.pi/2`.
-For speed we recomend batching results together but depending on your access there will be limits in the number of cirucits, objects and parameters that can be sent.
+This code batches together 50 parameters to be executed in a single job.
+If a user wanted to find the `theta` that optimized the observable, they could plot and observe it occurs at `theta=np.pi/2`.
+For speed we recommend batching results together (note that depending on your access, there may be limits on the number of circuits, objects, and parameters that you can send.

 ## Session